 In addition to the unmet needs, the state has calculated the impact and needs of protected classes and vulnerable populations into each program design.
 The 2020 fires predominately impacted rural communities, which has lower population density in comparison to disaster impacting urban areas.
-According to the U.S. Census Bureau, the MID area for the 2020 disaster makes up 31% of the state's population and within the MIDs 24% of the population identify as African American, Asian American, or American Indian and Alaska Native, and 11% identified having a disability.
+According to the U.S. Census Bureau, the MID area for the 2020 disaster makes up 31 percent of the state's population and within the MIDs 24 percent of the population do not identify as White/Caucasian, and 11percent identified having a disability.
+The 2021 MID is has 18,844 people, including 27.7 percent individuals over age 65; 16.8 percent persons with a disability; and 11.5 percent are persons who are not White/Caucasian.

 The rural nature of the disaster does not change the state's commitment to affirmatively furthering fair housing through its CDBG-DR and CDBG-MIT programs.
 HCD strategically designed its recovery and mitigation programs to prioritize the rural areas impacted by fire, including a focus on federally protected classes.
-To ensure it affirms its commitment to fair housing, meeting both federal laws and requirements, and state laws and goals, HCD proposes the following measures for each of its 2020 CDBG-DR programs to meet the needs of federally protected classes and vulnerable populations and ensure equal access to all CDBG-DR funded programs.
+To ensure it affirms its commitment to fair housing, meeting both federal laws and requirements, and state laws and goals, HCD proposes the following measures for each of its 2020 and 2021 CDBG-DR programs to meet the needs of federally protected classes and vulnerable populations and ensure equal access to all CDBG-DR funded programs.

 - OOR: In addition to providing priority for vulnerable populations and those with access to critical needs through the tiering process outlined in the program section, the state has contracted with an outside vendor to manage the program.
 Part of their role is to complete extensive outreach to the population impacted by the fire.
-Given the rural nature of the impacted areas this includes not only outreach in the impacted areas, key stakeholder and community groups, but outreach to areas around the fire which are currently housing impacted homeowners. - HBA: The HBA program will follow the same robust outreach to potential applicants as OOR and offers an alternative for those impacted residents the economic ability to relocate to a home in a lower risk fire area.
-For some households, this move will create additional opportunities for a stable housing and job opportunities, better quality of life, and a lower of impacts for future fires. - MHP: For the 2020 program, the state will manage the implementation of the program which has standardized the thresholds for the program.
+Given the rural nature of the impacted areas, this includes not only outreach in the impacted areas, key stakeholder and community groups, but outreach to areas around the fire which are currently housing impacted homeowners. - Single Family Reconstruction: The program will leverage the existing OOR Program infrastructure and will exclusively serve LMI households, many of whom are elderly or have a disability, but will also include single family rental reconstruction. - Single Family Mitigation: The program will leverage the existing OOR Mitigation Program infrastructure and will help LMI homeowners and affordable single family rental landlords to harden their homes to wildfires. - HBA: The HBA program will follow the same robust outreach to potential applicants as OOR and offers an alternative for those impacted residents and the economic ability to relocate to a home in a lower risk fire area.
+For some households, this move will create additional opportunities for stable housing and job opportunities, a better quality of life, and lower impacts for future fires. - MHP: For the 2020 program, the state will manage the implementation of the program which has standardized the thresholds for the program.
 This uniformity allows the program to continue to leverage funding and develop vulnerable populations and protected classes.
-The program requires Affordable Housing Marketing Plans (AFHMP) as part of the program thresholds. - Infrastructure: The infrastructure of a community is the backbone of that community.
-In order to ensure that the community can support the return of the citizens and business key critical infrastructure must be rebuilt.
+The program requires Affordable Housing Marketing Plans (AFHMP) as part of the program thresholds.

+Infrastructure: The infrastructure of a community is the backbone of that community.
+In order to ensure that the community can support the return of the citizens and business, key critical infrastructure must be rebuilt.
 Through the FEMA PA Match program, the state will utilize CDBG funds as the nonfederal share match.
 Each project must meet the standards set by FEMA and HCD will track and monitor the impacts to the impacted community and its protected classes and vulnerable populations.
-Fixing these critical needs ensures that the community can rebuild in an equitable manner and proved access to functional services to the entire population.
+Fixing these critical needs ensures that the community can rebuild in an equitable manner and provide access to functional services to the entire population.